Yanchep

-Yanchep is a coastal town north of Perth, Western Australia, 56 km north of the Perth CBD.
+Yanchep is a coastal suburb north of Perth, Western Australia, 56 km north of the Perth CBD.
 It is a part of the City of Wanneroo local government area.
 Originally a small crayfishing settlement, it was developed by entrepreneur Alan Bond in the 1970s and 80s for the 1987 America's Cup.
 The area covers the urban centre of Yanchep as well as Yanchep National Park in its entirety and a large area of the Gnangara-Moore River State Forest.

 Geography

 Yanchep is bounded to the north-west by Two Rocks and to the south by the rural localities of Eglinton, Carabooda and Pinjar.
 The non-metropolitan Shires of Gingin and Chittering surround Yanchep's northern and eastern boundaries.
 West of Yanchep is the Indian Ocean.

 For a suburb it is extremely large, covering over 220 sqkm and taking up almost the entire northern and north-eastern portion of the City of Wanneroo.
 Despite this, Yanchep's urban concentration is almost entirely located in an enclave generally centred around the intersection of Marmion Avenue and Yanchep Beach Road, near the coast.